 Like purchasing options in a new car, purchasing riders increases the cost of your policy.

 You can add optional riders at an additional cost to your policy to best fit your needs and budget.
-Some popular rider options for social workers include:
+Some popular rider options for nurses include:

 • Retroactive injury benefit